siggame/blog/MegaMinerAI-Rules.md

 -   **Non-student Team**: A team containing at least one member who is **not** enrolled as a full-time student or a part-time student.

+-   **SIG-Game Developer Team**: A team containing at least one member who is a SIG-Game Developer.
+These teams are not eligible for **any** prizes.
+However, Developers work hard to test MegaMinerAI, and often want to test their own AIs in the arena.

 Venue
 -----